Skip to content

 Previous: 3.2.
 Generation of a mental Global Positioning System (GPS).

 3.3.
-Cognitive procedures for creating scientific knowledge.
+Cognitive procedures for creating conceptual models.

-Description of the perihelion precession of the planet Mercury.
+Description of the perihelion precession of Mercury.

-Inquiring procedure: to identify what is understood according to the three laws of motion formulated by Johannes Kepler (1571-1630).
+Inquiring procedure: to identify what is understood according to the three laws of motion formulated by Johannes Kepler(1571-1630).
 The first two laws were published in 1609 in Astronomia Nova and the third law in 1619 in Harmonice Mundi.

 • First Kepler´s law (the law of the orbits): The planets move around the Sun in orbits which are ellipses, with the Sun at one focus.